arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 ### Using the system trust store

 X509-SVIDs MUST NOT be validated using the system trust store.
-The SPIFFE ID carried in the URI SAN is not a verified attribute in the broader X.500 ecosystem and using the system trust store as trust anchor would allow ANY certificate authority in it to issue a X509-SVID for ANY SPIFFE-ID which would be considered trusted.
+The SPIFFE ID carried in the URI SAN is rarely a verifiable attribute in the broader X.509 ecosystem.
+Using the system trust store as trust anchor would allow ANY certificate authority in it to issue a trusted X509-SVID for ANY SPIFFE ID.
 In comparison: using SPIFFE-native validation methods restricts the signing of SPIFFE-IDs to the corresponding trust domain signing keys.

 ### Using the JWT-SVID `iss` claim

 JWT-SVIDs carrying `iss` claims could technically be validated by retrieving the signing keys via OpenID Connect Discovery or OAuth 2.0 Authorization Server Metadata.
-In the context of this specification these key distribution mechanisms MUST NOT be used.

-> Arndt: Should we point people that want to pursue this approach to raw RFC7523?
+This approach only applies for JWT-SVIDs and only works when the `iss` claim is present, which is not guaranteed and not part of the JWT-SVID specification.

+The narrow scope of applicability does not make it a viable alternative to the SPIFFE Bundle Endpoint.
+In combination with interoperability concerns, this approach is NOT RECOMMENDED.

 # Security Considerations